 Key Factors affecting Workers’ Compensation premiums for plumbers include:

-- Class Code (5183 for Plumbers): Determines rates based on the risk level of the job.
-Plumbers generally have higher rates compared to office jobs.
+- Class Codes: Most code 5183; plumbers generally have higher rates compared to office jobs.

 - State Regulations: Each state has different workers’ compensation laws and cost-of-living factors, affecting premium rates.